adlnet/xAPI-Spec/xAPI.md

 	</tr>
 </table>

-The properties of the score object were originally based on the corresponding properties of cmi.score as defined in SCORM 2004
+The properties of the score object are based on the corresponding properties of cmi.score as defined in SCORM 2004 4th Edition.
-4th Edition.

 ###### Requirements